|You have probably heard of puppy farming - the mass breeding of

 A 'Pet Theft' taskforce' was appointed in May 2021 to look into the theft of pets and the effect this has on their owners and has come back with recommendations for changes to existing laws and the introduction of new legislation that will, amongst other things, make the theft (or abduction*) of a pet a specific criminal offence with specified penalties.

-There are a number of other recommendations in the report which can be accessed here.
+There are a number of other recommendations in the report which was published in September 2021 which can be accessed here.

 There are plans to tighten up on legislation covering the illegal smuggling of dogs and puppies which can be viewed here.